k-Color Multi-Robot Motion Planning: Experimental Results

 In order to provide a more informative comparison, we ran both algorithms on scenarios (c),(d), only that now we increased the difficulty of these scenarios gradually---incrementally introducing the robots, i.e., starting with a single robot and adding the others one by one, as long as OOPSMP succeeded solving the new inputs in reasonable time.
 In this case OOPSMP was able to solve scenario (c) with five robots, while the case of six robots was out of its reach (when given 5000 seconds of preprocessing time).
 The speedup of \algkp compared to OOPSMP for this new range of scenarios is depicted in Figure~\ref{fig:oopsmp} along with an additional test case (``decoupled-simple''), which is a simpler variant of scenario (c) with some of the obstacles removed and the radius of the robots is decreased.
 The latter was designed to test the performance of OOPSMP on problems involving a higher number of robots.

 As we are not aware of any other algorithms for the $k$-color problem, we designed a basic algorithm to compare \algkp with.
-This algorithm, which we call \algkb, os a special case of \algkp that samples configurations, instead of pumped configurations, and can be viewed as an extension of PRM for the $k$-color case.
-The entire set of scenarios (a)-(e)(in their original form) proved to be too challenging for \algkb, which spent at times more than ten minutes.
+This algorithm, which we call \algkb, as a special case of \algkp that samples configurations, instead of pumped configurations, and can be viewed as an extension of PRM for the $k$-color case (for more details, see Section~\ref{sec:complete}.
+The entire set of scenarios (a)-(e),(a*)-(d*) proved to be too challenging for \algkb, which spent at times more than ten minutes.
 Similarly to the previous comparison we designed a set of simple test scenarios.
 Specifically, scenario (e) was converted into five $k$-color problems for $1\leq k\leq 5$ by partitioning the robots into $k$ groups such that a robot number $i$ was assigned to the group $i\;\text{mod}\;k$.
 Then, as in the previous comparison, the robots were introduced incrementally.
 Figure~\ref{fig:oopsmp} depicts the speedup of \algkp compared with \algkb for each of the $k$-color problems.
 This shows that \algkp outperforms \algkb in every possible setting, be it a $k$-color, unlabeled or fully-colored problem.

 \rsecbefore